 The Saint Paul Port Authority has recently been authorized to enter into a lease agreement with RK Midway to help facilitate access to part of the Midway Center for stadium construction.
 The Port Authority's blog has an informative description of that deal.

 In the meantime, the MLS team, Minnesota United, will be playing at the TCF Bank Stadium.

 How often do they play games and when do they play?

 The MLS regular season runs from March to October, with each team playing 34 games -- about 18 of these would be home games played at the stadium.
 The post-season includes twelve teams competing in the MLS Cup Playoffs through November and December.
-In all, the team expects that there will be 25-35 soccer events at the stadium each year.
-The Minnesota United currently plays at the National Sports Center stadium in Blaine; almost all of their games are at 7:00 p.m. on Saturdays.
+In all, the team expects that there will be 18-30 events at the stadium each year.
+The Minnesota United currently plays at the TCF Bank Stadium; almost all of their games are at 7:00 p.m. on Saturdays.

 How much is this going to cost the taxpayers?

 The team has committed to privately financing the entire cost of building the estimated $120 million stadium, including any overages on the project cost.
 At a press conference, Mayor Coleman said that only a few stadiums around the country have been entirely built with private funds, and no other stadiums in the Twin Cities have been built without any taxpayer money.
 However, the team is seeking tax-exempt status on the parcel once a stadium is built there.
 (The property is currently not taxed as it is owned by the Metropolitan Council).
 About $18 million in public funds will be used for infrastructure around the stadium itself, and it is projected that additional public money will be spent in the surrounding area to support redevelopment of the entire Midway Center super block.